Shipping (fandom): Same-sex

 Within shipping, same-sex pairings are popular; they are sometimes known as "slash" and "femslash".
 Within the anime/manga fandom, borrowed Japanese terms such as yaoi and yuri may be used.
 In the context of Chinese TV series, related same-sex pairings are also referred to as "Tanbi CP".
 A person who supports same-sex pairings and reads or writes slash fiction may be referred to as a "slasher", although the Japanese term "fujoshi" for women who like same-sex stories, and "fudanshi" as the male equivalent of that, are also commonly used within the community, especially by fans of yaoi (boy on boy) and fans of yuri (girl on girl).
+In May 2020, She-Ra and the Princesses of Power showrunner ND Stevenson said that while shipping has been a great tool for fans, he does not want films or shows with just occasional glances between characters, or with same-sex relationships, to be portrayed as shipping.

+Male slash

 The term "slash" predates the use of shipping by at least some 20 years.
 It was originally coined as a term to describe a pairing of Kirk and Spock of Star Trek, Kirk/Spock (or "K/S"; sometimes spoken "Kirk-slash-Spock", whence "slash") homosexual fan fiction.
+According to Joan Marie Verba, the Kirk/Spock ship became a "very popular theme in Star Trek fanzines" beginning in 1975, with some writers saying that if someone didn't enjoy the story, they didn't "properly understand it."
+In contrast, Lucasfilm actively discouraged stories "showing same-sex relationships between the major characters," with such stories remaining "underground" as a result.

 Other early slash pairings came from characters in Starsky & Hutch and Dirty Harry."
 For a time in the late 1970s and early 1980s, "K/S" was used to describe such fan fiction, regardless of whether or not they were related to Star Trek, and eventually "slash" became a universal term to describe all homosexual-themed fan works.
-It now refers to a genre of fan fiction that focuses on romantic or sexual relationships between fictional characters of the same sex, Even so, the slash mark itself is a shorthand label for a romantic relationship, regardless of whether the pairing is heterosexual or homosexual, romantic, or erotic.
+It now refers to a genre of fan fiction that focuses on romantic or sexual relationships between fictional characters of the same sex.
+Even so, the slash mark itself is a shorthand label for a romantic relationship, regardless of whether the pairing is heterosexual or homosexual, romantic, or erotic.